 Since the dawn of the digital era, Photoshop has risen to become a ubiquitous and efficient tool for editing photography.
 Like many software programs, the online resources are endless and intimidating, making the self-managed tutorial seem out of reach.
-Photographer and Photoshop Guru Paul Bartell has some guidance on getting into the program, and some advice from his own personal history that has led to professional and creative success.
-Great photoshop tips for photographers to take their work to the next level!
+Our parent company, Artisan Colour has both a photo studio and in-house photoshop gurus who have some advice.
+Read on for some great photoshop tips for photographers to take their work to the next level!

 Digital Photography: A Two-Pronged Profession

 While some aspiring photographers may hope to stay behind the camera, modern work in photography often requires technical proficiency with programs like Photoshop.
 To succeed professionally, or get the best results from amateur shots, some degree of familiarity with Photoshop is necessary.

 When one of our professional photo retouchers ran a portrait company, he was able to delegate work between taking photos and processing them.
 As he expanded, he brought on a second photographer.
 In time, one of them was on the ground, snapping photos of weddings and portraits and he was behind the scenes, processing, and retouching digitally.

 While the demand for professional photographers is declining, the need for those with experience in Photoshop, such as graphic designers, is slowly increasing.
 Professionals with Photoshop skills are needed.